Sarohia94/Project-5-Bedside-Tales/README.md

 The project was created using the Django framework.
 Multiple apps were created; bag, checkout, home, other, products, profiles and wishlist.

-3 custom models were developed for this project.
-Review model allows registered users to leave a review , Contact model for users to get in touch and Wishlist model for registered users to add or remove books from their wishlist.
+4 custom models were developed for this project.
+Review model allows registered users to leave a review , Contact model for users to get in touch and Wishlist model for registered users to add or remove books from their wishlist and finally featured_author model to spotlight an author on the website.
 The other models were from the Boutique Ado walkthrough.

 ![Custom database model](docs/custom_model.png)